codepath/android_guides/Server-Synchronization-(SyncAdapter).md

 ```

 ### Create an Account Authenticator
+The authenticator will perform all the actions on the account type.
+It will also know which activity to show for the user to enter their credential and where to find any stored auth-token that the server has previously returned.
+This can also be common to many different services under a single account type.

+For example, Google's authenticator on Android authenticates the Google Mail service (Gmail), Google Calendar, Google Drive, and along with many other Google services.

+We need to make an authenticator that extends the AbstractAccountAuthenticator class.
 This is really simple because we don't use any authentication, therefore, we stub it.
-This authenticator must extend the AbstractAccountAuthenticator class.
 ```java
 /**
  * This is stubbed because we don't need any authentication to access the pretend RSS feed.